Mitchell Rose: Film

 In 1991 Rose became a Directing Fellow at the American Film Institute Conservatory.
 His MFA thesis, Helicopter, an urban drama, won seven festival awards including a CINE Golden Eagle.

 In 2000, his animation Elevator World, a computer-animated essay on the spatial politics of elevating riding, won Grand Prize for Best Short at Slamdance Film Festival and was called “a computer masterpiece” by the CBS Evening News.

 Also in 2000, Rose revisited dance when he received a fellowship from the Pew Charitable Trusts to explore ways of filming dance.
 During that fellowship he created Modern Daydreams, a series of four Chaplinesque films.
 One of these is Deere John in which a man dances a pas de deux with a 22-ton John Deere Excavator.
 Modern Daydreams, an example of Dance film (also called Videodance), won 19 film festival awards.

 Modern Daydreams was made in collaboration with BodyVox dance company.
 Since then BodyVox has commissioned him to create six more short films.
 One of those, Learn to Speak Body, an exploration of body language in the form of a language instructional video, has three million hits on YouTube.

-Rose has made 28 short films that have received 88 festival awards including the 1999 Grand Prize for Short Films at Slamdance and 2003 Distinguished Artist Award at the Napa Sonoma Wine Country Film Festival “In Recognition of Outstanding Achievement in the Field of Motion Pictures.”
+Rose has made 38 short films that have received 100 festival awards including the 1999 Grand Prize for Short Films at Slamdance and 2003 Distinguished Artist Award at the Napa Sonoma Wine Country Film Festival “In Recognition of Outstanding Achievement in the Field of Motion Pictures.”

-In 2007 he began presenting The Mitch Show, a collection of his short films together with new audience-participation pieces.
+In 2008 he began presenting The Mitch Show, a collection of his short films together with new audience-participation pieces.
 One of the latter is Podpeople, a descendant of his dance work, Walkpeople.
 Podpeople features five audience volunteers who receive dialogue and movement prompting from iPods as they integrate themselves into projected scenery.
 In June 2007 he presented The Mitch Show in Kosovo as a Cultural Envoy for the U.S. Department of State.

-Rose has taught Dance-film at the California Institute of the Arts and Mills College and is currently a professor of Dance-filmmaking at The Ohio State University.
+Rose has taught Dance-film at the California Institute of the Arts and Mills College and was a professor of Dance-filmmaking at The Ohio State University until 2021.